Purchase order

-A purchase order is a commercial document and first official offer issued by a buyer to a seller, indicating types, quantities, and agreed prices for products or services.
+A purchase order, often abbreviated to PO, is a commercial document issued by a buyer to a seller, indicating types, quantities, and agreed prices for products or services required.
 It is used to control the purchasing of products and services from external suppliers.
 Purchase orders can be an essential part of enterprise resource planning system orders.

 An indent is a purchase order often placed through an agent (indent agent) under specified conditions of sale.

 The issue of a purchase order does not itself form a contract.
 If no prior contract exists, then it is the acceptance of the order by the seller that forms a contract between the buyer and seller.

 Overview

 Purchase orders allow buyers to clearly and openly communicate with the sellers to maintain transparency.
 They may also help a purchasing agent to manage incoming orders and pending orders.
 Sellers are also protected by the use of purchase orders, in case of a buyer's refusal to pay for goods or services.

 Purchase orders provide benefits in that they streamline the purchasing process in a standard procedure.
 Commercial lenders or financial institutions may provide financial assistance on the basis of purchase orders.
 There are various trade finance facilities that almost every financial institution allows business people to use against purchase orders such as: